DocuWare/Intellix/doc/installation_en.md

 If you install Intelligent Indexing on a machine which is already hosting other services, you should ensure that no other application is using port 8080.

-Intelligent Indexing can be used in combination with DocuWare Version 6.1 or higher.
+Intelligent Indexing can be used in combination with all supported DocuWare Versions [https://support.docuware.com/en-US/support/docuware-support-lifecycle-policy/](https://support.docuware.com/en-US/support/docuware-support-lifecycle-policy/).
 If you use SQL Server 2019 for your DocuWare system or for an existing Intelligent Indexing installation, you can also use it for Intelligent Indexing V2.
 Otherwise, you must set up a separate SQL server.